The Bodyguard (1992 film): Development

-However, she did agree on reading the script.
-Upon reading, however, the singer was still reluctant to accept.
+Houston was allowed by the producers to read the script of The Bodyguard.
+Upon reading, however, the singer was still reluctant to accept due to fears she would not be able to deliver in such a big role.
 Only after Costner assured her he would help her during the film's making that she finally accepted.
-After Costner became a major star with the success of The Untouchables and Robin Hood: Prince of Thieves, among others, he had the popularity to make The Bodyguard.
-Further, when Houston told him of her fears in taking on the role, the actor promised to help her.
+By the time Houston accepted the role in late 1990, Costner's popularity had increased with the successes of The Untouchables and Dances with Wolves, among others, which made making The Bodyguard easier to pursue.

 Houston later mentioned that a friend reminded her in taking on the role what it would do for black women in the entertainment business, telling her "'Whitney, if you do this, do you realize what it would mean for other black actresses, for other black women, period?'
 Immediately I was encouraged.
 She was right.
 It's a very, very strong role for a black woman."
-British director Mick Jackson, who was assigned the role of director of the film, said of Houston accepting the role in comparison to her pop star career: "You're making a queen of her genre into a beginner again, and Whitney was aware of the loss of control that would mean...
-Her life as a pop star means that everything is set to her requirements, which is totally different from what happens when shooting a film."
+In the years since Ross had dropped out of the film, black female leading roles were minimal, with only Whoopi Goldberg reaching that status with some success.